Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

-Also, we have the very useful Pfaff-SaalSch\"utz formula \cite[Thm.
+First, the Gauss summation formula \cite[Thm.
+2.2.2]{AAR} can be obtained by using the integral form of the $_{2}F_{1}$ from \eqref{Pintegral} and \eqref{2P1to2F1}, together with the beta integral from Definition \ref{def:beta}.
+In particular when $\text{Re}(c-a-b)>0$, Next, we have the Kummer evaluation theorem \cite[Cor.
+3.1.2]{AAR}, which gives that Also, we have the very useful Pfaff-Saalsch\"utz formula \cite[Thm.
 2.2.6] {AAR}.
 This result follows from comparing coefficients on both sides of \eqref{eq:Euler-transf}.
 It states that for a positive integer $n$ and $a,b,c\in \C$, Note that the left side is a terminating series as $-n$ is a negative integer while the right side is a product.
-In a more symmetric form, it can be written as the following when one of $a,b,d$ is a negative integer,
+Such formulas are useful for proving supercongruences as in \cite{Long-Ramakrishna, Swisher,Zudilin}. \bk In a more symmetric form, it can be written as the following when one of $a,b,d$ is a negative integer, There is a rich supply of evaluation formulas in the literature, see for instance \cite{AAR,Gessel-Stanton, Whipple}, \cite[Appendix III]{Slater}.